Singapore Air turns to regional cities to drive growth

 The airline's new medium-to-long haul budget carrier "Scoot" will start flying in June to destinations such as Sydney, Bangkok and Tianjin, putting it head on with Qantas' Jetstar and Air Asia X.

-It would also compete with its bigger affiliate Tiger Airways Holdings Ltd TAHL.SI in one sector.
+It would also compete with its bigger affiliate Tiger Airways Holdings Ltd in one sector.

-"The key risk in this particular cycle would be Scoot actually," said China Construction Bank CCB.L analyst Timothy M. Bacchus.
+"The key risk in this particular cycle would be Scoot actually," said China Construction Bank (CCB) analyst Timothy M. Bacchus.

 "It is a new departure for them, and all four airlines -- SIA, SilkAir, Tiger and Scoot -- will be in that same market."